He Married Rich, But Chose To Be A Carpenter

 Through his cousin, Ram managed to secure a mammoth project as a subcontractor for HomeTeamNS, refurbishing their chalet bungalows.

 But somewhere along the line, Ram realised that the project had become too big for his living room cum workshop.
-Desperately in need of more space, he moved his operations into to his current rented workspace at Sims Close.
+Desperately in need of more space, he moved his operations into his current rented workspace at Sims Close.

-Thankfully, that risk paid off and more commissioned projects slowly started to come in, making Ram enough money to cover his overheads, keep the business going, and turn a profit.
+Thankfully, that risk paid off, and more commissioned projects slowly started to come in, making Ram enough money to cover his overheads, keep the business going, and turn a profit.

-The rest as they say, is history.
+The rest, as they say, is history.

 From makeshift to proper workshop.